-In this tutorial we will show you how to install and configuration of MySQLTuner on your CentOS server.
+In this tutorial, we will show you how to install and configure MySQLTuner on your CentOS server.
 For those of you who didn’t know, MySQLTuner is a script written in Perl that allows you to review a MySQL installation quickly and make adjustments to increase performance and stability.
-The current configuration variables and status data is retrieved and presented in a brief format along with some basic performance suggestions.
-It is really easy to use and it is recommended to analyze your Linux vps regularly in order to get the best performances.
+The current configuration variables and status data are retrieved and presented in a brief format along with some basic performance suggestions.
+It is really easy to use and it is recommended to analyze your Linux VPS regularly in order to get the best performance.

 Install MySQLTuner on CentOS